coleifer/huey/docs/django.rst

 DEBUG and Synchronous Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When ``settings.DEBUG = True``, tasks will be executed **synchronously** just like regular function calls.
 The purpose of this is to avoid running both Redis and an additional consumer process while developing or running tests.
-If, however, you would like to enqueue tasks regardless of whether ``DEBUG = True``, then explicitly specify ``always_eager=False`` in your huey settings:
+If you prefer to use a live storage engine when ``DEBUG`` is enabled, you can specify ``immediate_use_memory=False`` - which still runs Huey in immediate mode, but using a live storage API.
+To completely disable immediate mode when ``DEBUG`` is set, specify ``immediate=False`` in your settings.

 .. code-block:: python

     # settings.py
     HUEY = {
         'name': 'my-app',

+        # To run Huey in "immediate" mode with a live storage API, specify
+        # immediate_use_memory=False.
+        'immediate_use_memory': False,

-        # Other settings ...
+        # OR:
+        # To run Huey in "live" mode regardless of whether DEBUG is enabled,
+        # specify immediate=False.
-        'always_eager': False,
+        'immediate': False,
     }

 Configuration Examples